vokomokum/vkmkm-erp/members/README.md

 Shifts have a workflow (open <-> assigned -> worked or no-show)

-Financial transactions have types and always have a oppponent (members or suppliers, usually).
+Financial transactions have types and always have an opponent (members or suppliers, usually).
 In the end, you'll get a double bookkeeping system.